mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 Um, I think that Docker took more of the ecosystem approach and was probably a little bit more competitive than a cooperative.
 In general, but yeah.
 And then you start looking at the other end and you start looking at like, who's really community driven and you look at view, right?
-And you look at rust and those feel very community driven.
+And you look at Rust and those feel very community driven, right?
-Right.
-Um, when Russ succeeds, everybody succeeds, right?
+Um, when Rust succeeds, everybody succeeds, right?
 When view succeeds, everybody succeeds.
 Um, when Docker succeeds, not necessarily, everybody is succeeding.

 **Michaela:** [00:08:31] Okay.
 And so how do you think that what's, what's the, what's the core to dad instead?
-You know, if we have, if you build something, how can we make sure that if one succeeds everybody succeeds, I mean, this is such a nice, um, way a mindset, right.
+You know, if we have, if you build something, how can we make sure that if one succeeds everybody succeeds, I mean, this is such a nice, um, way a mindset, right?
 That we can strive for, but what are some of the things that we can do actively do to get to that point?